 [56.
 Repealed by No. 58 of 1999 s.
 54.]

-57. Supply system emergencies
+57. Distribution system emergencies

+(1) In this section —

+“distribution system” means distribution works and service apparatus pertaining to distribution works;

-(1) In this section “system emergency” means any event or circumstance which has arisen or is reasonably expected to arise in relation to any supply system, whether or not a supply system owned by the Electricity Corporation (in this section called “the corporation”) or for which the corporation is otherwise responsible, by reason of which the ability of the corporation to maintain a supply of energy is, or may reasonably be expected to be, affected (and for the purposes of this section a reference to a supply system shall be taken to extend to any act, matter or thing which affects, or in the opinion of the corporation may affect, the supply of energy or the obtaining or manner of delivery of any energy or energy resource) whereby —
+“system emergency” means any event or circumstance arising or reasonably expected to arise in relation to any distribution system —

+(a) by reason of which the ability of the operator of the distribution system to maintain a supply of energy from the distribution system is, or may reasonably be expected to be, affected (and for the purposes of this section a reference to a distribution system is taken to extend to any act, matter or thing which affects, or in the opinion of the operator or the Minister may affect, the supply of energy or the obtaining or manner of delivery of any energy or energy resource);

+(b) by reason of which —

-(a) any life or property is or may be endangered; or
+(i) any life or property is or may be endangered;

-(b) the normal operation of the whole or any part of any such system has been, or may be, or should be interrupted, curtailed or terminated; or
+(ii) the normal operation of the whole or any part of the distribution system has been, or may be, or should be interrupted, curtailed or terminated; or

-(c) the capacity of any such system is for any reason insufficient to satisfy any demand or anticipated demand by supply in the normal manner,
+(iii) the capacity of the distribution system is for any reason insufficient to satisfy any demand or anticipated demand by supply in the normal manner;

+and

-and which, in the opinion of the officer or servant of the corporation having charge or control of the operation of any part of a supply system of the corporation thereby affected, requires the immediate exercise of the powers conferred by subsection (2) or which in the opinion of the corporation requires the exercise of the powers conferred by subsection (3).
+(c) which, in the opinion of the operator of the distribution system, requires the immediate exercise of the powers conferred by subsection (2) or which, in the opinion of the operator or the Minister, requires the exercise of the powers conferred by subsection (3).

+(1a) If a system emergency exists in relation to a distribution system, the operator of the distribution system is to notify the Minister of the system emergency as soon as practicable after becoming aware of it.

-(2) Where a system emergency exists which by reason of the nature of the emergency does not reasonably allow reference to any superior officer or to the corporation (which reference shall in any event be made as soon as practicable) then an officer or servant of the corporation may take all such immediate measures as shall seem to him appropriate to avoid or mitigate the emergency, or to ensure the continued distribution of energy in such manner as to him seems possible and which he deems to be necessary or proper.
+(2) Where a system emergency exists which by reason of the nature of the emergency does not reasonably allow reference to the Minister (which reference shall in any event be made as soon as practicable) the operator of the distribution system may take all such immediate measures as shall seem to it appropriate to avoid or mitigate the emergency, or to ensure the continued distribution of energy in such manner as to it seems possible and which it deems to be necessary or proper.

 (3) When a system emergency exists —

-(a) the corporation may, as it seems fit and the circumstances shall reasonably allow, make such order as the corporation considers necessary, to provide for —
+(a) the Minister may make any order that the Minister considers necessary, to provide for —

-(i) the distribution of the kind of energy affected and the control, regulation, imposition of restrictions upon, curtailment, interruption, prohibition, or termination, of the supply or use of the kind of energy affected, to or by any person or class of persons, or upon any premises or class of premises, within the whole or any portion of the State, or for any particular purpose or purposes, for such period or periods as may be specified in the order;
+(i) the distribution of the kind of energy affected and the control, regulation, imposition of restrictions upon, curtailment, interruption, prohibition, or termination, of the supply or use of the kind of energy affected, to or by any person or class of persons, or upon any premises or class of premises, within the whole or any portion of the State, or for any particular purpose or purposes, for such period or periods as may be specified in the order; and